 - 4.10.1.
-For each individual under NPA aged x with a normal pension age of y and cash balance amount of $(\pounds A_1 + \pounds A_2)$ at the valuation date (where $\pounds A_1$ and $\pounds A_2$ are the cash balance amounts accrued in relation to pre and post 97 service respectively) the scheme actuary should: - Apply a cap to (£A1 + £A2) equal to the compensation cap at age y multiplied by the annuity at age y.
-The annuity at age y is derived from two annuities at age y, weighted by pre and post 97 service, using from the appropriate yield in payment as defined in "Guidance on assumptions to use when undertaking a valuation in accordance with Section 179 of the Pensions Act 2004".
-The annuity at age y

-- should also contain an element in respect of a contingent spouse's pension unless the scheme does not provide such a benefit; - Discount the capped cash balance amount payable at retirement at age y, after allowing for mortality, by a factor of $(1+i)^{x-y}$ where i is the yield in deferment defined in "Guidance on assumptions to use when undertaking a valuation in accordance with Section 179 of the Pensions Act 2004"; - Discount the capped cash balance amount payable on death before retirement, after allowing for the probability of death, in n years' time by a factor of (1+i)-n; - Sum all the discounted capped cash balance amounts over all the various contingencies; - Apply a multiplier of 90%. - 4.10.2.
+For each individual under NPA aged x with a normal pension age of y and cash balance amount of (£A1 + £A2 + £A3) at the valuation date (where £A1, £A2 and £A3 are the cash balance amounts accrued in relation to pre 1997, 1997-2009 and post 2009 service respectively) the scheme actuary should: - Apply a cap to (£A1 + £A2 + £A3) equal to the compensation cap at age y multiplied by the annuity at age y.
+The annuity at age y is derived from two annuities at age y, weighted by pre 97 and post 97 service, using the appropriate yield in payment as defined in "Guidance on assumptions to use when undertaking a valuation in accordance with Section 179 of the Pensions Act 2004".
+The annuity at age y should also contain an element in respect of a contingent spouse's pension unless the scheme does not provide such a benefit.
+Note each of the cash balance amounts should be reduced, if necessary, by the same percentage so that the total of the capped cash balance amounts is equal to the maximum permitted. - Discount the capped cash balance amounts payable at retirement at age y, after allowing for mortality, by a factor of $(1+i)^{x-y}$ .
+Note i is the yield in deferment, according to the date that the compensation is accrued, as defined in "Guidance on assumptions to use when undertaking a valuation in accordance with Section 179 of the Pensions Act 2004"; - Similarly, discount the cash balance amount payable on death before retirement, after allowing for the probability of death, in n years' time by a factor of (1+i)-n; - Sum all the discounted capped cash balance amounts over all the various contingencies; - Apply multiplier of 90%. - 4.10.2.
 For each individual over NPA but not yet in receipt of a pension, the section 179 liabilities should equal the cash balance amount in relation to that particular member.